 - On Thursday, July 9th, IOSC staff along with translators from Baltimore City Schools and representatives from the Public Justice Center and United Workers held an event helping people apply for Baltimore City Department of Housing and Community Development’s Rental Relief program.
 Translators assisted immigrants in English, French, Spanish, Arabic, Swahili and Tigrinya.

 - The IOSC continues to work on Census 2020.
 We are communicating with the East African, Nepali, refugee, asylum-seeking, and undocumented communities.
 Through social media engagement and virtual outreach to community members, we are doing our part to ensure that everyone is counted!

 - We began Summer Tutoring on Saturday, June 27th.
 Volunteer tutors work hard throughout the week to create and share lesson plans.
 Each Saturday, we meet over Zoom with K-2nd graders from noon – 1pm; 3rd-5th graders from 1pm – 2pm; and middle and high school students from 2pm – 3pm.
 The students read books and poetry provided to them by the IOSC and engage in writing and other creative activities.

 - Financial Literacy classes are back!
 Our trainers, Cliff Okoth and Francois Ntchombou, are conducting their classes on Zoom.

-- In April we will have a small cohort of English learners take classes virtually with ESOL teacher, Jenny McMeekin.
+- We currently have a small cohort of English learners taking classes virtually with ESOL teacher, Jenny McMeekin.
 We plan to hold more virtual ESOL classes in the Fall for English learners at different levels of proficiency.

 Most importantly, know that the IOSC is here!
 Email us or call the office and leave a message – we will receive it almost immediately.
 We can do virtual meetings with clients and can continue to help those in need.